Stokesbury History, Family Crest & Coats of Arms

 Early History of the Stokesbury family

-Another 187 words (13 lines of text) covering the years 1180, 1220, 1569 and 1626 are included under the topic Early Stokesbury History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stokesbury research.
+Another 71 words (5 lines of text) covering the years 1180, 1220, 1569, 1626, 1591, 1669, 1590 and 1591 are included under the topic Early Stokesbury History in all our PDF Extended History products and printed products wherever possible.

 Stokesbury Spelling Variations